Fashion and History: A Dialogue: Background

 Le Bourhis' aim for the exhibition was to portray fashion as "a dialogue between the ideas of the moment and those of the past; ... a discourse between the values and creativity of present-day society and those of history."
 Fashion is considered to be a dialogue between ideas in the moment and past.
 Fashion responds to everyone's needs and comes from distant cultures and different eras.
 It is also known for it to be ephemeral and perpetual.
 Fashion is a form of self-expression and identity.
-There fashion trends all over history, telling a story about the people of that time and culture; in specific cultures, clothing and fashion were status symbols.
+There are fashion trends all over history, telling a story about the people of that time and culture; in specific cultures, clothing and fashion were status symbols.

-Each of the various galleries within the exhibit focused on a particular genre of garment form (e.g. gloves, shoes, petticoats, dresses, hats, coats, corsets, stays, stomachers) or on a particular material (e.g. tweed, lace).
+Each of the various galleries within the exhibit focused on a particular genre of garment form (e.g. gloves, shoes, petticoats, dresses, hats, coats, corsets, stays, stomachers) or on a particular material (e.g., tweed, lace).
 Further, one gallery was dedicated to the theme of black and white color contrast.
 Of this le Bourhis wrote that "black and white, especially in dynamic opposition, can symbolize for darkness and light, sinfulness and purity, or death and life."